Islam in Saudi Arabia: Era of oil exports

 Also alarming to the government was the seizure of the Grand Mosque in Mecca by Islamist extremists.
 The militants involved were in part angered by what they considered to be the corruption and un-Islamic nature of the Saudi government, proclaimed the return of the Mahdi.

 The takeover and siege of the mosque lasted for nearly two weeks, during which the mosque was severely damaged and several hundred militants, soldiers, and hostages were killed.

-In response the royal family enforced much stricter observances of traditional religious and social norms in the country and gave the Ulema a greater role in government.
-First photographs of women in newspapers were banned, then women on television.
+In response, the royal family enforced much stricter observances of traditional religious and social norms in the country and gave the Ulema a greater role in government.
+At first, photographs of women in newspapers were banned, then women on television.
 Cinemas and music shops were shut down.
 School curriculum was changed to provide many more hours of religious studies, eliminating classes on subjects like non-Islamic history.
 Gender segregation was extended "to the humblest coffee shop".
 The religious police became more assertive.

-Greater emphasis was put on religion in the media (increased religious programming on television and radio, and an increase in articles about religion in newspapers), in individual behavior, in government policies, in mosque sermons.
+Greater emphasis was put on religion in the media (increased religious programming on television and radio, and an increase in articles about religion in newspapers), in individual behavior, in government policies, and in mosque sermons.
 In 1986 King Fahd replaced his title "His Majesty" with "Custodian of the Two Holy Mosques".
 The ulema's powers and financial support were strengthened in particular, they were given greater control over the education system and allowed to enforce stricter observance of Wahhabi rules of moral and social behaviour.
 These policies did not succeed in dampening the growth and strength of religious conservatives dissatisfied with the royal family.